jtempest/float_eq-rs/float_eq/crates-io.md

 [![Travis status](https://travis-ci.com/jtempest/float_eq-rs.svg?branch=master)](https://travis-ci.com/github/jtempest/float_eq-rs)
 [![Coverage Status](https://coveralls.io/repos/github/jtempest/float_eq-rs/badge.svg?branch=master)](https://coveralls.io/github/jtempest/float_eq-rs?branch=master)

-Explicitly bounded comparison of floating point numbers.
+Compare IEEE floating point values for equality.

-Comparing floating point values for equality is *really hard*.
-To get it right requires careful thought and iteration based on the needs of each specific algorithm's inputs and error margins.
-This API provides a toolbox of components to make your options clear and your choices explicit to future maintainers.
+Comparing floating point values for equality is notoriously difficult, getting it right requires careful reasoning and iteration.
+This API provides a variety of comparison algorithms and debugging tools to help make the process more intuitive and your choices explicit and clear to future maintainers.

-## Background
+# Background

 Given how widely algorithmic requirements can vary, `float_eq` explores the idea that there are no generally sensible default margins for comparisons.
 This is in contrast to the approach taken by many other crates, which often provide default epsilon values in checks or implicitly favour particular algorithms.
-The author's hope is that by exposing the inherent complexity in a uniform way, programmers will find it easier to develop an intuition for how to write effective comparisons.
-The trade-off is that each individual comparison requires more iteration time and thought.
+The author's hope is that by exposing the inherent complexity in a uniform way, programmers will find it easier to develop an intuition for effective use of floats.

-And yes, this is yet another crate built on the principles described in *that* Random ASCII [floating point comparison] article, which is highly recommended background reading 🙂.
+This work builds on the definitions in Knuth's The Art Of Computer Programming, (Vol. 2, Seminumerical Algorithms, Third Edition, section 4.2.2), and *that* Random ASCII article on [floating point comparison].

 ## Usage